 Q: What type of music do you usually work on?

-A: Honestly I love it all!
-While at college I studied jazz and classical extensively.
+A: My focus is Pop and R&B. While at college I studied jazz and classical extensively.
 That foundation has allowed me to pick up other styles very quickly.
 I love immersing myself in a genre and discovering all the nuances that make that style special.
-Over the years I've spent a lot of time listening to and composing R&B, Pop, Folk, Rock, Salsa, Latin Jazz, Bossa Nova, Country, Hip-Hop, Gospel, Film Scores and Electronic Music.
+Over the years I've also spent a lot of time listening to and composing Folk, Rock, Salsa, Latin Jazz, Bossa Nova, Country, Hip-Hop, Gospel, Film Scores and Electronic Music.

 Q: Tell us about your studio setup.